 Infection with MRSA bacteria mainly occurs in people who are already ill in hospital.
-It can be difficult to treat, as MRSA bacteria are resistant to most types of antibiotic medicines.
+It can be difficult to treat MRSA, as the bacteria are resistant to most types of antibiotic medicines.
 Many people are carriers of MRSA without even realising it, as MRSA often does not cause symptoms in healthy people.

 What is MRSA?

 MRSA stands for meticillin-resistant Staphylococcus aureus.
-It is sometimes known as a superbug.
+It's a type of bacteria, and is sometimes known as a superbug.
 There are various strains (subtypes) of S. aureus and some strains are classed as MRSA.
-MRSA strains are very similar to any other strain of S. aureus.
+Strains of MRSA are very similar to any other strain of S. aureus.
 That is, some healthy people are carriers and some people develop the types of infections described above.

 Most S. aureus infections can be treated with commonly used antibiotics.
 However, MRSA infections are resistant to an antibiotic called meticillin and also to many other types of antibiotics.
-Resistance means that the germs (bacteria) are not killed by the antibiotic.
+Antibiotic resistance means that the germs (bacteria) are not killed by the antibiotic.

 MRSA has become much more common since the 1980s.
 MRSA is now the cause of over 4 in 10 bloodstream infections with S. aureus.